 About Usk Ministry Area

-The Clergy Team is lead by Rev’d Kevin Hasler who is based in Usk and is the only full time priest.
-The other members of the team are Rev’d Graham Opperman and Rev’d Pamela Love who are both based in Llangybi and Rev’d Bob Greenland in Wolvesnewton – they are all self-supporting clergy who work part-time.
+The Clergy Team is lead by a Ministry Area Leader who is based in Usk and is the only full time priest - this post is currently vacant.
+The other members of the team are Rev’d Graham Opperman and Rev’d Pamela Love who are both based in Llangybi and Rev’d Bob Greenland in Wolvesnewton – they are all self-supporting clergy who work part-time - and Mr Bill Savage our Lay Minister who lives in Llangwm.
 Please see contact details here.

 Pastoral Visiting Team